-- Especially the assignment and exam Policy - Violation is automatic failure (F) of this course. - We'll use MOSS to check plagiarism - Some highlights: - Don't view anyone else's work during, before, or after the assignment time period - Don't allow anyone to view your work during, before, or after the assignment time period - In your assignment "readme" file, acknowledge all resources used - Ask your preceptor for clarifications if necessary
+- Especially the assignment and exam Policy - Violation is automatic failure (F) of this course. - We'll use MOSS to check plagiarism - We've caught ~10 students last year! - Some highlights: - Don't view anyone else's work during, before, or after the assignment time period - Don't allow anyone to view your work during, before, or after the assignment time period - In your assignment "readme" file, acknowledge all resources used - Ask your preceptor for clarifications if necessary